-T&C’s are mandatory consumer guarantees that are required under the Australian Consumer Law (ACL).
+Ts&Cs are mandatory consumer guarantees under the Australian Consumer Law (ACL).
 The ACL sets out a number of consumer guarantees, requiring businesses to comply with minimum standards and responsibilities in order to protect consumers.
 All Australian businesses are subject to the rules set out by the ACL.
-The ACL also governs the interaction between business, protecting your business from being treated in an unconscionable way by another business.
+The ACL also governs the interaction between businesses to ensure businesses act fairly towards each other.

-Having a set of T&C’s ensures that you are complying with consumer guarantees and can help you to alleviate any potential disputes with your clients.
-They also have the effect of minimizing your liability against misleading or deceptive conduct.
+Your Ts&Cs ensures that you are complying with consumer guarantees and can help you to alleviate any potential disputes with your clients.
+They will also minimise your liability when it comes to misleading or deceptive conduct.

 Limiting your liability